Suvink/docs-choreo-dev/en/pe-docs/docs/choreo-cli/get-started-with-the-choreo-cli.md

 choreo login
 ```

+!!! note
+    You can generate a [personal access token (PAT)](./manage-authentication-with-personal-access-tokens.md) and use it instead of interactive login.

 Follow the instructions on the console to open the link in the browser and login to Choreo.

 ## Step 2: Create a project